spatiotemporal-data/spatiotemporal-data.github.io/index.md

 In the past decade, the development of artificial intelligence and machine learning has been truly remarkable.
 There are several easy-to-follow posts that are created to explain the essential ideas of this project and inspire innovations:

-🌱 [Time Series Convolution](https://spatiotemporal-data.github.io/posts/ts_conv/).
-A convolutional kernel approach for reinforcing the modeling of time series trends and interpreting temporal patterns, allowing one to leverage Fourier transforms and learn sparse representations.
-The interpretable machine learning models such as sparse regression unlock opportunities to better capture the long-term changes and temporal patterns of real-world time series.
-The content is mainly from our research work below.

 <div style="
   position: relative;